vxvyqz/Technical-Writing-Portfolio/README.md

 # Technical Writing Portfolio

 Hi, I’m Vivek Lokhande.
-This is a collection of my technical writing work — real examples that show how I turn complex, technical ideas into clear and useful content.
+This is a collection of my technical writing work: real examples that show how I turn complex, technical ideas into clear and useful content.

 Inside, you’ll find: